GustavoSantiago113/Guyri/README.md

 <br>

 #### 2.5.3 Fogging
 <p>Fogging refrigeration system sizing were obtained from annotations of Prof. Dr. Iran Jose Oliveira da Silva class in 2013.
-He is a professor at Univesity of Sao Paulo - ESALQ.
+He is a professor at University of Sao Paulo - ESALQ.
 On the occasion, he gave an example of sizing to calculate the number of fogging nozzles for poultry farming.
 To use some variables in the formulas, it was necessary to have values obtained from curves.
 Using as reference Dantas (2012), curves equations were generated and, in that way, values could be obtained.</p>

 <br>
 <hr>